-I am a PhD student in Information Studies at UCLA.
+I am a PhD candidate in Information Studies at UCLA.
 My research examines how communities impacted by state violence in the United States use archives and records for accountability beyond the confines of the criminal legal system.
 As an abolitionist, I seek to uplift liberatory memory work and build archival practice for a future without prisons or police.

 RECENT WORK